Video lessons in this course

 Why Excel Formulas?

 The short answer is that Excel remains a critical tool at the center of a huge number of business decisions.
 And, just like important decisions don't get made without a spreadsheet, spreadsheets don't do much without formulas.
-They are the truly the bread and butter of Excel.
+They are truly the bread and butter of Excel.

 And yet, a huge amount of time is wasted every day by intelligent people trying to solve typical business problems with Excel formulas.
 It's not their fault.
 Excel is complicated, and almost no one gets good training on formulas.